robertlestak/istio-oauth2-sso/README.md

 For local testing, the `filesystem` state store will store all sessions on disk.
 This provides central state management but cannot horizontally scale.

+`SESSION_KEY` must be 32 bytes or larger.
+This key is used for both the API session management, as well as to encrypt the SSO cookie as it is passed between SSO domains.

 #### config.json

 Fill in `devops/k8s/secret.yaml` with your OAuth application information.

-`config.json` contains all of the OAuth2 IAP configurations for the application.
+`config.json` contains all of the OAuth2 IdP configurations for the application.

 Multiple OAuth providers can be configured in the `config.json` list.